-Follow this YouTube video to disconnect the Lamp and locate the bad LED driver:
+The video below shows the driver retrofit solution for the AL-2149 model; newer models should be similar but not exact.
+Follow this tutorial video to disconnect the lamp and locate the bad LED driver:

-Once you open the light you will find the internal circuitry that basically includes the bad LED driver and the photocell.
+Once you open the light, you will find the internal circuitry that includes the bad LED driver and the photocell.
 The photocell allows the light to come on only at night, saving energy in the daytime when not needed.
-We can see the part in question appears to be an Espen Technology constant current LED driver, model number VEL12035120H-3.
+We can see the part in question appears to be an Espen Technology constant current LED driver, model number VEL12035120H-3 (driver part # will vary).

-To find a replacement driver, we need to note the specs on the driver.
-Most of them are shown right on the label but by doing a quick search of the part number you can find the specs online.
-To find a driver that will work, we should find an LED driver in our inventory that closely matches up to the following:
+To find a replacement driver, we need to note the specs on the original driver.
+Most of them are shown right on the label, but by doing a quick search of the part number, you can find the specs online.
+To find a driver that will work, we should look for an LED driver in our inventory that closely matches up to the following:

 - Input Voltage: 120VAC

 - Minimum Startup Temperature: -30 °C

 The top three specs are the most important as they pertain to power, and if they do not add up, the light will not work.
 The last two bullets apply to the physical characteristics and the ideal environment for the driver’s physical properties.
 An IP20 rating means no protection against dust or water, but this should be okay as it is secure inside the lamp itself.
 The minimum startup temperature is essential as this fixture will be outdoors and in a cold environment in many cases.
 This driver has a minimum of -30 °C (-22 °F) which should be fine.

 Solution #1: LED Driver Replacement